-Bit 0 WRF: WDT control register software reset flag
+Bit 0 WRF: WDT Control Register Software Reset Flag

-0: Not occurred 1: Occurred
+0: Not occur 1: Occurred

-This bit is set to 1 by the WDT Control register software reset and cleared by the application program.
-Note that this bit can only be cleared to 0 by the application program.
+This bit is set high by the WDT Control register software reset and cleared to 0 by the application program.
+Note that this bit can only be cleared to zero by the application program.